nozky/webp-converter/README.md

 That's it!

 >>NOTE: Setup only done once.
 If you want to batch process a set of images again, all you need to do is the execution part.
+Delete the file .gitkeep in the folders **images** and **webp-coverted**, only reason why there is a file .gitkeep in there so that i can push an empty folder.
 ---
 ### Legend
 - **_images_** folder, is where you place your images.